 - Most umbilical cord stumps look worse than they really are.
 Right after birth, an umbilical cord stump usually looks white and shiny and may feel slightly damp.
 As the stump dries and heals, it may look brown, gray, or even black.
 This is normal.
 Usually no problems will develop as long as you keep the area clean and dry.

-- The umbilical cord stump usually falls off in a week or two.
+- The umbilical cord stump usually falls off in 1 or 2 weeks.
 Sometimes the stump falls off before the first week.
 Other times, the stump may stay longer.

 - You may notice a red, raw-looking spot right after the stump falls off.
 A small amount of fluid sometimes tinged with blood may ooze out of the navel area.
 It is normal for this to last up to 2 weeks after the stump falls off.
 If it doesn't heal or dry completely within 2 weeks, call your doctor.